-Carter, the nation's 39th president, lives a fairly normal — and frugal — life, according to The Washington Post.
-In fact, Carter, 93, still lives in the ranch house he built himself in 1961.
+Carter, the nation's 39th president and oldest-living former president in U.S. history at 97 years old, lives a fairly normal and frugal life, The Washington Post reported in 2018.
+In fact, Carter still lives in the ranch house he built himself in 1961.

-The home, in rural Plains, Georgia (about a 2½-hour drive south of Atlanta) is a two-bedroom ranch assessed at just $167,000, which is "less than the value of the armored Secret Service vehicles parked outside," the Post reports.
-It's also less than the median home price in Georgia, which is $175,300, according to real estate site Zillow.
+The home, in rural Plains, Georgia — about a two-and-a-half hour drive south from Atlanta — is a two-bedroom ranch assessed at just $167,000, which is "less than the value of the armored Secret Service vehicles parked outside," the Post reports.
+It's also a lot less than the median home price in Georgia, which is $319,431 in 2022, according to real estate site Zillow.

 Carter's other frugal tendencies include spending weekends dining with neighbors on paper plates with bargain-brand wine, the Post says.
 In addition, it says he and wife Rosalynn make their own yogurt.
 Carter has also been known to buy his clothes at his local Dollar General store, according to a 2011 Rolling Stone story — he showed up for the store's opening in Plains in 2004 — and he often flies commercial.